Inferring Brain Signals Synchronicity from a Sample of EEG Readings: Introduction

 Typical analyses in EEG studies focus primarily on inferring group differences in regions of interest.
 Such differences are assessed both in the frequency domain, by means of an amplified Signal-to-Noise Ratio (SNR) (\citealt{Laufs:2003}), and, in the case of studies involving external stimuli, in the time domain, by means of averaging and smoothing over repeated applications of the stimuli (\citealt{Hasenstab:2015}).

 Beyond differential activation of brain regions, mounting evidence is building a case for the deeper understanding of neural interactions (\citealt{DiMartino:2014}, \citealt{Craddock:2013}).
 In this setting, magnetic resonance imaging has become an established workhorse for the mapping and annotation of the human connectome at the macro-scale.
 The key to the success of MRI technologies as a preferred measurement tool in functional connectivity studies lies in their ability to produce measurements at high spatial resolution.
-This ability comes, however, at the cost of low time resolution, and perhaps most importantly, at the cost of severe hardware limitations, which make MRI studies hard to design in a logistically and financially feasible fashion.
+This ability comes, however, at the cost of low time resolution, and perhaps most importantly, at the cost of severe hardware limitations, intended as the need to rely on expensive and bulky MRI scanners, which make MRI studies hard to design in a logistically and financially feasible fashion.

 On the other end, EEG is thought to provide reliable measurements of neuronal activity only for the brain cortical regions, with low spatial resolution and often low SNR.
 However, compared to other imaging techniques, EEG has the advantage of relying on less bulky hardware and is associated with robust and extremely non-invasive imaging protocols, making the technology readily available for implementation and adaptation to a variety of scientific investigations.